EFTEC/example.cupcakes/README.md

 You could later edit this file.

-### Installation of composer
+### Installation of Composer

-Using the previous shell, let-s run the command
+Using the previous shell, let's run the command

 | composer install